-Many people wanting to grow muscle mass believe they need to eat large amounts of protein.
-But most Australians easily consume the protein they need, and consuming more won't result in more muscle mass.
+Many people wanting to grow muscle mass believe Australians easily consume the protein they need, and consuming more won't result in more muscle mass.
 Rather than just trying to eat more, the focus should be on protein timing.
-Most people get enough protein in their evening meal, so make sure your breakfast and lunch also contain protein to help achieve a more balanced intake.

-Eating protein after a workout provides the amino acids needed to repair muscle fibres and to promote the development of new muscle tissue.
-Although protein requirements vary between individuals, consuming 20-40 grams of protein within 3 hours of finishing training can help maximise the muscle rebuilding and repair process.2
+Most people get enough protein in their evening meal, so make sure your breakfast needed to repair muscle fibres and to promote the requirements vary between individuals, consuming 20-25 grams of protein within 30 minutes of finishing training